Teenage pregnancy in the United States

 Teenage pregnancy in the United States occurs mostly unintentionally and out of wedlock but has been declining almost continuously since the 1990s.
 Between the late 2000s and the early 2020s, the adolescent birth rate dropped by about two thirds.
-In 2024, it stood at 12.7 per 1,000 girls aged 15 to 19, the lowest on record.
+In 2025, it stood at 11.7 per 1,000 girls aged 15 to 19, the lowest on record.
+For comparison, it was 61.8 in 1991.
 According to the Centers for Disease Control and Prevention (CDC), this decline is due to abstinence and the use of contraception.

 The averages conceal significant ethnic or geographic differences within the US.
 The birth rates for Hispanic and African-American teens were more than double those of European-American teens, while Asian-American adolescents have the lowest pregnancy and birth rates of all.
 As of 2021, the Southern United States had the highest adolescent birth rates in the Union.
 (See map.)

 Since 2012, the birth rate of American girls aged 15 to 19 has fallen below the OECD average, though it still remains above that of many other industrialized nations.
 As of 2024, the rate of decline has faltered.